 Step 2: Public Notice

-Once you’ve submitted your probate application, the country clerk will give notices both online and present within the court premises to notify anyone who may wish to contest the will before the court proceeds with the probate hearing under the probate law.
+Once you’ve submitted your probate application, the county clerk will give notices both online and present within the court premises to notify anyone who may wish to contest the will before the court proceeds with the probate hearing under the probate law.

 If no one contests the will, the court will move forward with the administration of the will (if present) of the distribution assets/house if otherwise.